callmelazarus/leetcode-codewars-journey/README.md

 **Today I worked on:**
 - search a 2D matrix - m74
+- koko eating bananas - m875

 **Reflection:**
+koko eating bananas is a great binary search problem, if you want to see more logic, embedded in the binary search itself

 **Lesson:**
+LC - python3 seems to have more functionality than python (no surprise).
+But I am getting failures in python using the same code, but success when running python3

+- m74
-You can create pointers for a matrix, using the len of the matrix, and the len of a particular entry in that matrix
+- You can create pointers for a matrix, using the len of the matrix, and the len of a particular entry in that matrix

-Interesting looping breaking scheme.
+- Interesting looping breaking scheme.
 We have else: break.
 To check if that did not fire, we do a conditional of the loop conditional using
 ' if not (top <= bot) ' -> which will be 'if not False' -> 'if True' Because top <= bot is no longer true -> which is why we broke out of the while loop